Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 As a business, it’s more valuable to focus on quality over quantity.
 Unless you’re in a niche that requires rapid-fire posts, such as news outlets or time-sensitive industries, quality will better serve you in the long run.

 Quality written posts, those that are researched, fit into a grander strategy, and have SEO in mind, help drive visibility, traffic, and strengthen site keywords.
-Posting more consistently for the sake of it often leads to business blogs falling victim to common blogging mistakes that negatively impact post performance, which we want to avoid.
+Posting more consistently for the sake of it often leads business blogs to fall victim to common blogging mistakes that negatively impact post performance, which we want to avoid.

 When choosing your post frequency, consider the consistency you can maintain without compromising quality.

 You don’t need to blog every day.
-Doing so, if the content is of poor quality, will likely leave you feeling burned out with no real results to show for it.
+Doing so will likely leave you feeling burned out, with no real results to show for it, if the content is poor quality.
 Useful, value-driven content is what search engines love, not consistent “okay” content.

 Planning a Realistic Blogging Schedule